Tuo-Liang/YESBUT_V2/README.md

-# When ‘YES’ Meets ‘BUT’: Can AI Comprehend Contradictory Humor in Comics?
+# [YESBUT Benchmark v2] When ‘YES’ Meets ‘BUT’: Can AI Comprehend Contradictory Humor in Comics?
 This repository provides the official data release and code implementation of our paper:

 **When ‘YES’ Meets ‘BUT’: Can AI Comprehend Contradictory Humor in Comics?**